hlf20010508/telegram-onedrive/README.md

 - Send `/auth`.
 - Wait and you'll receive the login code from telegram.
 - Visit the uri the bot sends, and submit the code.
-- Then the bot will send the authorization uri for OneDrive, visit it and login.
+- After submission, it will redirect to the authorization uri for OneDrive.
+Login and authorize.
 - If the bot says `Authorization successful!`, everything is done.

 ## Usage